skittree/DrummerScore/README.md

 ```
 4. Run `main.ipynb` and follow the instructions to generate MIDIs from mp3 files with drums.

-Note: Make sure to download the pre-trained model file `HeartsOnFire-v.1.0.3_nfft1024_89.76.pth` from the models folder in the repository before running the `main.ipynb` notebook.
+Note: Make sure to download the pre-trained model file `HeartsOnFire-v.1.0.4_nfft1024_91.58.pth` from the models folder in the repository before running the `main.ipynb` notebook.

 ## Contributions

-We welcome contributions to the HeartsOnFire project!
+We welcome contributions to the DrummerScore project!
 If you would like to contribute, please open an issue or submit a pull request on GitHub.
 We appreciate your feedback and support in making this project better.

 ## License